lingtalfi/Light_BreezeGenerator/personal/mydoc/pages/ling-breeze-generator-2.md

 The **LingBreezeGenerator2** will generate classes for you, saving you a lot of typing.

 It's a simpler version of the former **LingBreezeGenerator**, as there is way less configuration to do.

+And most importantly, the organization of classes has been redesigned, so that it's simpler, safer and more flexible.